Wildlife of Iceland: Flora and funga

 There is a limited number of plant species in Iceland.
 Some of them are possibly survivors of the ice ages, while others were brought by wind and birds, in addition, some rafted on sea ice.
 Although the island was once fairly well forested at lower elevations, the arrival of settlers was followed by the felling of trees for construction and firewood and few trees now remain.
 The settlers introduced livestock, and overgrazing, particularly by sheep, led to damage to the volcanic soils.
 Three quarters of the island is now affected by soil erosion, with the remaining soil unable to support much vegetation.
 The flora includes about 540 species of plant, with woody plants typically including heather, bilberry, bearberry, crowberry, hairy birch, rowan and willow.
 Most of the trees are less than 2 m in height with a few taller trees in the river valleys of the north and east.

 Much of the northern part of the country is marshy or tundra, with the vegetation being predominantly mosses, lichens and sedges.
 Typical is Iceland moss, a lichen which grows abundantly forming mats on the tundras and mountain slopes and which can provide "famine food" in times of necessity.
 Sedges and grasses dominate the vascular plants, with 53 species of the former and 47 of the latter.
-Of dicotyledonous plants, the commonest family is the Asteraceae (daisy family), followed by the Caryophyllaceae (carnation family).
+Of dicotyledonous plants, the most common family is the Asteraceae (daisy family), followed by the Caryophyllaceae (carnation family).
 There are around 560 species of bryophyte (mosses and liverworts), 550 species of lichen and 1,200 species of fungi, with both lichen and fungi being similar to those found in Scandinavia.